 But it’s a different experience at ground level where stuff detonates.
 I wonder if some of my conservative colleagues have ever really, deeply felt the kind of pain expressed by a young woman (let’s call her June) who wrote to me just this week.
 She is someone who loves Jesus, and really wants to stay involved in organized Christianity, but she faces a dilemma.
 Here are some excerpts:

 “As a thirteen year old I walked out of my uncle’s sermons so full of anger that tears ran down my face.
 How dare he tell me to be submissive!
 He was quoting the very same passages [commonly cited in support of gender hierarchy].
 He was also the same fellow who coldly disowned my mom when she divorced my father, who was bringing his family into deep darkness.
 It wasn’t the only time that I quietly and vehemently exited church.
-To a certain degree, my mom has been an understanding ear, but I have tried to keep the depths of my anger under wraps.
-Sometimes I have baffled myself at sudden reactionary outbursts.

 “A few years ago, I sat outside my friend’s house in the car, on the phone with my mom.
 ‘Why the hell isn’t God a she too?!’